zpqrtbnk/test-repo/README.md

 > If you want your PR to have a chance to get merged, please propose additions or changes to neutral files such as text files or small images.
 If you propose changes to the GitHub workflow files, to `.gitignore`, etc. they will quite probably be rejected.

 > [!TIP]
 > New in 2026!
 Up until now I had to reject most PRs as they were either adding new files, or modifying files that I would rather not modify.
 There is now a `RANDOM.md` file at the top of the repository: I do not care what goes into that file.
 If your PR targets that file only, and is OK-enough (no profanity, no... you know) I *will* try to merge it.
+OK and... you want to *add* files?
+Let us say we do the same with the `random` directory: anything OK-enough proposed in that directory will be merged.
+Enjoy!

 Don't expect to find anything meaningful nor useful in the repository.
 Also, I happen to force-push a reset of everything from time to time.
 This means that I reset all history, including changes that you may have submitted.
 In theory, noone ever does this to a repository.
 But hey, this is a *test* repository after all.